AaronSajiAlexander/PortfolioRiskAnalysisPipeline/MOCK_DATA_GUIDE.md

 - We just use mathematical formulas
 - Missing complex microstructure

-**Company Names:**
-- Obviously fake (no real company called "Global Technologies Corp")
-- Symbols are random combinations
+**Stock Prices:**
+- While we use real company names and symbols, the prices and historical data are simulated
+- Real stock prices reflect actual market activity and trading
+- Our prices are generated using mathematical models, not real market data

 **News Headlines:**
 - Template-based, not real journalism